mvarrone/printer-monitoring/README.md

 A Python 3 script and a CSV file were provided.
 See [example](https://github.com/mvarrone/printer-monitoring/tree/main/app/example)
 Also, a `results.json` was recently provided

-* The intention of providing an example is for you to know how the data was originally downloaded from the printer device and how is processed in the python file
+* The intention of providing an example is for you to know how the data was originally downloaded from the printer device and how is processed in the Python file

 * I found it might be useful for cases where:
     - there is no printer available in your network